 If you have mastered the tough questions, then easy questions should be a breeze.
-Finally, you should consider price.
-AS far as GMAT prep books go, they are pretty fairly priced and there is not much discrepancy between brands.
+Finally, you should consider the price.
+As far as GMAT prep books go, they are pretty fairly priced and there is not much discrepancy between brands.
 You generally get what you pay for.

-You can find apps available for android and ios that even have free practice tests on them and flashcards for memorizing theories.
+You can find apps available for Android and ios that even have free practice tests on them and flashcards for memorizing theories.
 If you just google free GMAT prep resources, you can find plenty of free material.
 However, not all material is free and most of the good stuff isn’t.
-Free resources are only good for quick studying on the go and to help you memorize, but are definitely not a substitute for the best gmat prep book.
-These books are designed in logical sequence and are well constructed to give you a comprehensive overview of the GMAT.
+Free resources are only good for quick studying on the go and to help you memorize but are definitely not a substitute for the best GMAT prep book.
+These books are designed in a logical sequence and are well constructed to give you a comprehensive overview of the GMAT.
 Finding resources elsewhere will be disjointed and disorganized.

 How to Prepare for the GMAT

-Focus on doing a full practice exam at least once a week and then thoroughly going over the mistakes you made after.
+Focus on doing a full practice exam at least once a week and then thoroughly go over the mistakes you made after.
 This is probably the most important part of preparing for the exam.
-Make a note of what areas you are weak on and concentrate on questions in that area.
+Make a note of what areas you are weak in and concentrate on questions in that area.